 1. Look for Signs of Image Compression

-Generally, The area where compression is done, appear brighter than the rest.
-Moreover, you will also see ununiform compression.
 If that is the case, the image might be manipulated.
 However, this may not be true in all cases.
-In those situations follow their detail guide on how to analyze the compression map to evaluate if the picture you uploaded is Photoshopped or not.
+In those situations follow their detail guide and video tutorial on how to analyze the compression map to evaluate if the picture you uploaded is Photoshopped or not.

 2. Check Metadata or Exif Data

 When you capture an image using a camera, extra meta information like date, time, camera model, geolocation, etc., are automatically added to it.
 In some cases, the metadata might also have information about the software that is used to edit or manipulate the image.